Latent and observable variables

 Latent variables may correspond to aspects of physical reality.
 These could in principle be measured, but may not be for practical reasons.
+Among the earliest expressions of this idea is Francis Bacon's polemic the Novum Organum, itself a challenge to the more traditional logic expressed in Aristotle's Organon:

-In this situation, the term hidden variables is commonly used (reflecting the fact that the variables are meaningful, but not observable).
+In this situation, the term hidden variables is commonly used, reflecting the fact that the variables are meaningful, but not observable.
 Other latent variables correspond to abstract concepts, like categories, behavioral or mental states, or data structures.
 The terms hypothetical variables or hypothetical constructs may be used in these situations.

 The use of latent variables can serve to reduce the dimensionality of data.
 Many observable variables can be aggregated in a model to represent an underlying concept, making it easier to understand the data.
 In this sense, they serve a function similar to that of scientific theories.
 At the same time, latent variables link observable "sub-symbolic" data in the real world to symbolic data in the modeled world.

 Examples

 Psychology

 Latent variables, as created by factor analytic methods, generally represent "shared" variance, or the degree to which variables "move" together.
 Variables that have no correlation cannot result in a latent construct based on the common factor model.